michellelclement/magnetic-eyes/README.md

 * [Autoprefixed](https://autoprefixer.github.io/) - I used this tool to check the prefixes of my CSS code.
 * [PEP8](http://pep8online.com/) - I used this tool to check that my python files meet the PEP8 requirements.

+## Authentication

+The website authentication is provided by Django App Allauth.

+A user must follow the instructions on the ‘Register’ page (enter an email address, username and password) and then confirm their email address via the email they receive.
+Once this has been completed, only then can they sign into the website.

+**Log in with Google**

+As users expect to be able to sign in with multiple options, I decided to add a way for the user to sign in with their Google Account.
+By clicking on the Google logo on the Sign In page, they are taken to the familiar Google sign-in page.

+With a signed-in profile, users can save their delivery details to use again in the future and view their order history.
+If a signed-in user also wants to submit a comment on a blog, or contact the website owner via the contact form, their email address will be pre-filled on those pages.

 ## Deployment to Heroku